 As a student of accounting, you will be required to have a certain set of skills.
 A reasonable level of English comprehension is important, as is a willingness to study hard and revise constantly (if good grades are your goal).
 Just as important is a willingness to ask and answer questions but possibly the most important attribute of the lot is the ability to identify how to apply the theories to any given set of information.

 AS investigates and teaches the recording of financial information from the original documentation through to the production of the profits (or losses) for a period of time – as well as identifying the overall value of the business in the form of balance sheets.
 This includes the construction of various different types of accounts such as debtors and creditors.

-We also examine the accounts of clubs and societies; the construction of accounts from incomplete information; the accounts for partnerships as well as how to assess the performance of the business using a variety of accounting ratios.
+We will also examine the accounts of Limited Companies, the construction of Budgets and decision-making using Marginal Costing as well as how to assess the performance of a business with ratio analysis.

 Student take a further two units (Company Accounts, Management Accounting) at the end of the second year.

 The reward for a student who completes the subject, assuming that no further study of the subject is undertaken, is knowledge that can be applied within any business by managers of most levels.
 If further study is undertaken and success is achieved, a very lucrative career path awaits.

 AS Business Accounts by David Cox

 A2 Advanced Accounting For A2 by Ian Harrison